 What is a Tap Washer?

-A tap washer is a small rubber disc that sits inside the tap, close to the seat of the tap.
+Tap washers are small rubber discs that sit inside the tap, close to the seat of the tap.
 When the tap is turned off, the washer pushes against the seat to create a watertight seal, preventing any water from escaping.

 It is worth noting, however, that more modern tapware tends to have ceramic cartridges instead of rubber washers.
-It is important to find out which type of tapware you have before attempting any DIY work.
+It is important to find out which type of tapware you have before attempting any DIY work - you don’t want to try and change a rubber washer if your tap doesn’t have one!

 Why Would You Need to Change a Tap Washer?